pgardias/forgery-recognition/docs/index.md

 ## Part 1.
 Forgery Detection
 ### Data Set: Handwritten Signatures
 The [dataset](https://www.kaggle.com/divyanshrai/handwritten-signatures) contains genuine and forged signatures of 30 people.
-Each person has 5 genuine signatures, which they made themselves, and 5 Forged signatures someone else made.
+Each person has 5 genuine signatures, which they made themselves, and 5 forged signatures.

 ### Siamese neural network
 Siamese models have been theorized to excel at signature detection since 1994.
 Thanks to the increasing computational power, they're getting more popular for different verification tasks such as face recognition, online signature verification etc. Siamese neural networks contains two identical convolutional neural networks with the same parameters and weights accepting two distinct images.
 The two subnetworks are then joined by a cost function at the top, which computes a distance metric between the highest level feature representation on each side of the network.
 The model then outputs a similarity score between 0 (no similarity) and 1 (max similarity).
 Intuitively, a higher similarity means that two inputs are likely from the same class, and lower scores indicate the opposite.
 The predicted similarity score on similar and dissimilar tuples are shown as see Fig. 7.